sharjeelsayed/sharjeelsayed/README.md

 ### Hi there 👋, my name is Sharjeel
 ![](http://SharjeelSayed.com)

-I am a DevOps guy with 2 decades of experience in large scale tech infrastructure
+I am a DevOps architect with 2 decades of experience in large scale tech infrastructure

 Skills: Linux / Cloud / Docker / Kubernetes / Automation / Security